PDDLStream: Integrating Symbolic Planners and Blackbox Samplers via Optimistic Adaptive Planning: Related Work

 \section{Related Work}

-Many approaches to robotic task and motion planning have developed strategies for handling continuous spaces that go beyond {\it a priori} discretization.
-Several of these approaches~\cite{HPN,Erdem,Srivastava14,GarrettIROS15,dantam2016tmp,garrettIJRR2017} have been suggested for integrating sampling-based motion planning with symbolic planning.
-However, those able to plan in realistic robot domains have typically been specialized to that class of problems.

-Several PDDL extensions such as PDDL2.1~\cite{Fox03pddl2.1:an} and PDDL+~\cite{fox2006modelling} support planning with numeric variables that evolve as a function of time.
-Most planners are restricted to problems with linear or polynomial dynamics governing these variables~\cite{hoffmann2003metric,bryce2015smt,cashmore2016compilation}; however, some planners can handle non-polynomial dynamics by discretizing time~\cite{della2009upmurphi,piotrowski2016heuristic}.
-While it may be technically possible to analytically model, for example, collision constraints among three-dimensional meshes using PDDL+, the resulting encoding would be enormous, far exceeding the demonstrated capabilities of current numeric planners.
+Several PDDL extensions such as PDDL2.1~\cite{Fox03pddl2.1:an} and PDDL+~\cite{fox2006modelling} support planning with numeric variables that evolve over time.
+Most numeric planners are limited to problems with linear or polynomial dynamics~\cite{hoffmann2003metric,bryce2015smt,cashmore2016compilation}; however, some planners can handle non-polynomial dynamics by discretizing time~\cite{della2009upmurphi,piotrowski2016heuristic}.
+While it may be technically possible to analytically model, for example, collision constraints among 3D meshes using PDDL+, the resulting encoding would be enormous, far exceeding the capabilities of numeric planners.
+One approach addresses problems with convex dynamics without discretization~\cite{fernandez2018scottyactivity}; however, it requires a convex decomposition of the robot's configuration space, which is intractable for 3D articulated robots.

-Semantic attachments~\cite{dornhege09icaps,dornhege09ssrr}, functions computed by an external module, are an existing way of integrating blackbox procedures and PDDL planners.
-Condition-checker modules are used to test operator preconditions, and effect-applicator modules modify numeric state variables.
-Operators must be parameterized by variables with finite types, restricting the technique to domains with finite branching factors.
-Semantic attachments can only produce a single tuple of numeric outputs.
-Planning with semantic attachments requires modifying existing PDDL planners to evaluate the attachments during the search.
-This also results in many unneeded procedure calls, resulting in poor planner performance when the attachments are expensive.
-Planning Modulo Theories (PMT)~\cite{gregory2012planning} generalizes semantic attachments by supporting the composition of several modules through custom first-order theories.